scanton/flaming-expresso/client/app-client.coffee.md

 			$("#chat-input").focus()

 ##debug (event)
-debug is triggered when the socket server is driggered by the server side Debugger
+debug is triggered when the socket server is triggered by the server side Debugger

 	socket.on 'debug', (data) ->
 		console.log data